 N.B.
 You can apply for financial assistance without a Planning Permit or Planning Exemption but no works can commence until the document has been supplied.

 It is important to note that restoration work can be more complex than general building work and your preferred tradespeople will need to demonstrate previous experience in work of this kind.
 Restoration and reconstruction works must reproduce early construction methods and materials and modern replacement materials such as polystyrene moldings, acrylic renders or colorbond finishes are unlikely to receive support.
-Refer to the Heritage Victoria website for a list of recommended contractors.
+Refer to the Heritage Services Directory for a list of recommended contractors.

 The Fund cannot assist with works that have already commenced or if a contractor has already been engaged for the work.